raystack/firehose/docs/docs/reference/faq.md

 #### Does it support DELETE calls?

-Yes, the HTTP Sink now supports DELETE calls also.
+Yes, the HTTP Sink supports DELETE calls since Firehose version 0.7.3.

 #### How many messages are pushed in one call?